sean-lamont/bait/_docs/experiments.md

 # Lightning Experiments

-Many experiments can be fully contained with Pytorch Lightning Modules.
+Many experiments can be fully contained with [PyTorch Lightning](https://lightning.ai/) Modules.
 In these cases, the experiment (including logging and checkpoint behaviour) must be specified in the associated LightningModule and LightningDataModule.

 The class `experiments.lightning_runner` provides a generic interface for running these experiments.